International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 A `ContractAgreementMessage` must contain an ODRL `Agreement`.

-A `ContractAgreementMessage` must contain a `dspace:timestamp` property defined as an XSD DateTime type.
+An `Agreement` must contain a `dspace:timestamp` property defined as an XSD DateTime type.

 ### 4. ContractAgreementVerificationMessage